-If you don’t clean your reel after fishing in salt water, then the minerals will build up over time.
+If you don’t clean your reel after fishing in salt water, the minerals will build up over time.
 Saltwater contains corrosive materials that can damage the internal parts of your reel.
-So, you have to know how to clean a fishing reel after saltwater use.
+So, you must know how to clean a fishing reel after saltwater use.

 When this happens, the reel’s gears may become damaged or jammed.
 This can make it impossible to cast your line properly.

 Luckily, there are several ways that you can easily clean a fishing reel after saltwater use.
-In this content, we will briefly describe from cleaning procedure with hommade tools.
-So, without furthermore discussion let’s get started.
+In this context, we will briefly describe from cleaning procedure with homemade tools.
+So, without further more discussion, let’s get started.

 Should You Clean Your Reel After Saltwater Fishing?